Windscribe/Desktop-App/README.md

 # Windscribe 2.0 Desktop Application

+** Please note this repository is currently well behind our internal development repository due to a mirroring bug between GitLab and GitHub.
+Generating PRs at this time is not recommended.

 This repo contains the complete source code for the Windscribe 2.0 app.
 This includes installer, service/helper, backend process and GUI.

 ## Windows